SB-629

 Summary

-Under the measure, cities and counties must designate areas within recently burned wildfire perimeters as very high fire hazard severity zones within 120 days of containment.
-Local governments can exclude burned areas only if they demonstrate that state fire protection standards are unnecessary for effective fire protection.
-The State Fire Marshal must publish the methodology for determining fire hazard zones at least 60 days before finalizing designations.
+Cities and counties must designate areas within their jurisdiction that experience qualifying wildfires as very high fire hazard severity zones within 120 days of containment.
+Local governments can exclude areas from this designation only if they demonstrate that state fire protection standards are unnecessary for effective fire protection.
+Before adopting these designations, municipalities must consult with the Office of the State Fire Marshal and local fire protection agencies, incorporating their recommendations or providing written justification for declining them.

 10% progression